 Going through a divorce is always a difficult experience.
 Our attorneys and staff offer compassionate support and reasoned guidance as individuals navigate the dissolution of a marriage.
 We become our client's advocate, in every sense.

 In some situations, a collaborative divorce offers a desirable and less adversarial option.
 We are happy to explain and explore the potential advantages and disadvantages of this relatively new approach.
 Collaborative Divorce offers an alternative to the negativity and "win/lose" perspective of contested litigation; it requires that both spouses participate and deal honestly with one another.
-Our attorneys are all trained and experienced Collaborative Family Law Practitioners.
+Many of our attorneys are trained and experienced Collaborative Family Law Practitioners.

 Protecting the Children